AlexMGitHub/PokeGAN/README.md

  * **app.py** Runs the Flask web server app that generates random Pok&eacute;mon images.

 For results and discussion, refer to *PokeGAN.ipynb.*

 ## The Pok&eacute;GAN Webapp
 You can try out the generator yourself!
 Install Flask, navigate to the "webapp" directory, open a console and type `flask run`.
 Navigate to 127.0.0.1:5000 in your browser and generate some Pok&eacute;mon!

+**Note:** I could not include the trained GAN models in this repo as they exceed GitHub's 100 MB file size limit.
+Run the Jupyter notebook to generate the models before running the web app.

 ![PokeGAN Webapp](docs/img/webapp.png "Pok&eacute;GAN Webapp")